 Parents & Carers

-My son, daughter or ward is unable to attend College.
+My young person is unable to attend College.
 What do I do?

-Please telephone the number for the faculty given in the Parent and Carer Agreement or find it on the Parents & Carers help and advice webpage.
+Please contact the department using the contact details in the Parents & Carers help and advice section.
 It is important any absence is reported as soon as possible.
-Please remember the College wants all learners to attend all of the time and for no less than 90% of their lessons.
+Please remember the College wants all students to attend all of the time.

 I want to contact the College, how should I do that?